 May I designate a secondary Membership cardholder?

 Yes.
 Starting at the Dual level, Members receive a second card in the name of a household member of their choosing.
 For more information, visit our Membership page, call 718.501.6326, or email firstname.lastname@example.org.

 Can I give a Membership as a gift?

 Absolutely!
 Memberships make great birthday, graduation, wedding, anniversary, or holiday gifts for family, friends, and/or business associates.
 You can purchase gift Memberships online, by calling 718.501.6326, or in person at the Member Services Desk.
-If you are purchasing online, make sure to choose JOIN/RENEW first, then “Give as gift.”

-How do I receive my Brooklyn Museum Members discount?
+How do I receive my Member discount?